set-branch¶

 - If the branch doesn't exist, creates it and switches to it

-- Maintains consistency - Ensures all repos end up on the specified branch
+- Maintains consistency - Ensures all repos end up on the specified branch, except repos with

 Examples¶